 The Company regularly reviews its segments and the approach used by the chief operating decision maker, the President and Chief Executive Officer ("CEO"), and management to evaluate performance and allocate resources.
-Prior to the first quarter of fiscal year 2023, the Company considered the business to be a single operating segment engaged in the development, manufacture and sale of medical devices for vascular access, peripheral vascular disease and oncology on a global basis.
-Commencing with the first quarter of fiscal year 2023, the Company began to manage its operations through two segments, Med Tech and Med Device to align with the transformation from a company with a broad portfolio of largely undifferentiated products to a more focused medical technology company.
-The Company's chief operating decision maker evaluates these two segments based on net sales and gross margin to, among other items, allocate resources and assess performance.
+The Company manages its operations through two segments, Med Tech and Med Device.
+The CEO evaluates these two segments based on net sales and gross margin to, among other items, allocate resources and assess performance.
 Executives reporting to the CEO include those responsible for commercial operations, manufacturing operations, regulatory and quality and certain corporate functions.
 The CEO evaluates all other elements of profitability, investment and cash flow metrics on a consolidated global basis due to shared infrastructure and resources.

 The Company manages its assets on a total company basis, not by operating segment; therefore, the CEO does not review any asset information by operating segment and, accordingly, asset information is not reported or evaluated by operating segment.
-Total assets were \$558.2 million as of November 30, 2022.
+Total assets were \$493.9 million as of August 31, 2023.

-The table below summarizes net sales and gross margin by Med Tech and Med Device including prior periods during which the Company considered the business to be a single operating segment, in order to conform to the current period presentation:
+The table below summarizes net sales and gross margin by Med Tech and Med Device: